wizd/mcp-proxy/README.md

 - `env`: The environment variables to set for the command.
 - `options`: Options specific to the client.

 For sse mcp servers, the `url` field is required.
-It is recommended to set `transportType` to `sse`.
+When the current `url` exists, `sse` will be automatically configured.
 - `url`: The URL of the MCP client.
 - `headers`: The headers to send with the request to the MCP client.

-For http streaming mcp servers, the `url` field is required. and `transportType` need to be set to `streamable-http`.
+For http streaming mcp servers, the `url` field is required. and `transportType` need to manually set to `streamable-http`.
 - `url`: The URL of the MCP client.
 - `headers`: The headers to send with the request to the MCP client.
 - `timeout`: The timeout for the request to the MCP client.